lorenghoh/sam-ubc/README_CMAKE.md

         e.g. cmake /home/loh/SAM

- 5. The cmake script should have automatically linked all the necessary files, but you are responsible for copying and modyfying case-related files (along with SAM/CaseName)
+ 5. The cmake script should have automatically linked all the necessary files, but you are responsible for copying and modifying case-related files (along with SAM/CaseName)

  6. Create output directories: